dialogueone-dev/IT-documentation/Product_documentations/visma_time/Projects/new_sub_project.md

 - Calling
 - Project lead
-- Internal client meeting
 - Training/coaching received
 - Support training/QC
 - Technical problem
 - Project administration support
-- Project development
-- Database development
-- Database maintenance
+- IT matters

-> It is recommended to copy and paste the above sub-projects to Visma Time to ensure consistency in spelling and capitalization.
+> It is recommended to copy and paste the above sub-projects to Intega Time to ensure consistency in spelling and capitalization.

-> [!NOTE]
-> Since sub-projects refer to tasks/processes, the naming of sub-projects should, as much as possible, follow this convention.
-This means that the sub-project's name should be an activity that can be performed, such as "Calling" or "Project Development."